 A specific PPCA (Protected Project Contribution Account) has been put in place by HE to finance the administrative costs of Clean Hydrogen Partnership.

 7. How much is the project contribution and when is it due?

-A Project Contribution of a maximum 3.5% will have to be paid by HER and HE beneficiaries of Clean Hydrogen Partnership granted funding.
-This Project Contribution is a fixed fee, calculated as a percentage of the grant received by the HER and HE members (as mentioned in the Grant Agreement), so not on the total grant received by the consortium.
+A Project Contribution of 3.5% will have to be paid by HER and HE beneficiaries of Clean Hydrogen Partnership granted funding.
+This Project Contribution is a fixed fee, calculated as a percentage of the grant (as mentioned in the Grant Agreement).

 3.5% shall be paid at the start of the project (at the time of the pre-financing of the grant).